 Pricing + Promos

 As far as pricing go, I’ve noticed a lot of people say that Stitch Fix is better for those on a budget.
-However, in my experience, this is not true at all!
+However, in my experience, this is not always true!

 And of course, I love that they offer a $50 credit that lets you keep 1–2 items from your first box for free (since the styling fee won’t be charged if you keep 1+ items, so you get the full $50 to spend).

 Stitch Fix will refund the styling fee if you don’t like anything in your first box, which is nice if you want to try it out without risk, but it isn’t nearly as good of a promo as Trunk Club offers.
-Very rarely, Stitch Fix offers a $100 credit for your first box when you sign up, but I have only seen this offer two times over the past few years.
+Very rarely, Stitch Fix offers a $100 credit for your first box when you sign up, but I have only seen this offer two times over the past few years and it ends quickly.

 Honestly, the only downside I’ve experienced with Trunk Club is the delay after requesting a Trunk.
 I’ve waited a couple of weeks for them to put my Trunk together after I requested one, which can definitely be annoying, but it’s worth the wait.